Exawind/exawind-manager/docs/index.rst

    user@user-38508s exawind-manager % spack manager find-machine
    exawind-manager darwin

-Therefore Exawind-Manager will include the ``yaml`` files from the ``darwin`` (MacOS) `configuration <https://github.com/Exawind/exawind-manager/tree/main/configs/darwin>`_.
-Note the `base <https://github.com/Exawind/exawind-manager/tree/main/configs/base>`_ configuration files will always be used, with the machine-specific configuration taking precedence.
-The base files set many preferences as defaults such as where downloads are cached, the build stage is located, etc. Any of these can be overidden by the machine-specific configuration.
+Therefore Exawind-Manager will implement the ``yaml`` files from the ``darwin`` (MacOS) `configuration <https://github.com/Exawind/exawind-manager/tree/main/configs/darwin>`_ directory.
+Note the `base <https://github.com/Exawind/exawind-manager/tree/main/configs/base>`_ configuration files will always be used at a low precedence, with the machine-specific configuration taking precedence.
+The base files set many preferences as defaults such as where downloads are cached, Spack's temporary build stage is located, etc. Any of these can be overidden by the machine-specific configuration.

 Within the machine-specific config or the base config, we have a ``template.yaml`` file which contains the default ``spack.yaml`` file that will be used for that machine if none is created or specified by the user.
 The ``spack.yaml`` file generally contains the spec or specs that will be built for the project on that machine by default.
 For the base template we see the default ``template.yaml`` below: